 Located at 2101 Constitution Avenue NW, Washington, DC, the Albert Einstein Memorial is a monumental bronze statue by sculptor Robert Berks, depicting Albert Einstein seated with manuscript papers in hand.
 Perched on North Carolina granite, he is looking as if he is pondering some of his key equations.
 The memorial is located in central Washington, DC, in a grove of trees at the southwest corner of the grounds of the National Academy of Sciences, near the Vietnam Veterans Memorial.

-The Vietnam Veterans Memorial honors the American soldiers who passed away during the Vietnam War.
-The Vietnam Veterans Memorial is a profound national monument that honors the U.S. armed forces members who served and died in the Vietnam War, which spanned from 1955 to 1975.
+Honors the American soldiers who passed away during the Vietnam War.
+The Vietnam Veterans Memorial is a profound national monument that honors the US armed forces members who served and died in the Vietnam War, which spanned from 1955 to 1975.
 This impactful memorial is distinguished by its V-shaped black granite wall, inscribed with the names of approximately 58,000 men and women who were killed or remain missing in action.
 The memorial, often referred to simply as "The Wall," invites visitors to reflect on the profound impact of the Vietnam War on America

 Located just south of the Mall along the wetern bank of the Tidal Basin in West Potomac Park.
 Franklin Delano Roosevelt was the 32nd president of the United States, and the only president elected more than two times.
 His memorial is one of the largest of all the presidential monuments, taking visitors through the story of his presidency.
 The FDR Memorial is the only memorial to include a statue for a first lady, and a presidential pet, his dog, Fala.
 The FDR Memorial was created from red granite.